webdef/site-built-with-jekyll-grunt-and-sass/README.md

 `$ git push -u origin gh-pages`

-Now you should see Coming soon message when browsing to: http://webdef.github.io/[FOLDER NAME]/
+Now you should see Coming soon message when browsing to: http://webdef.github.io/site-built-with-jekyll-grunt-and-sass/

-Checkout the gh-pages branch in _dist directory

 Let's work in master branch: